 DRIS is the only service of its kind in the region providing free reading and audio information programming for one of the community’s most under-served population groups by providing equal access to information.
 Since 1978, it has filled an information void in the blind and print-impaired population by offering a simple, cost-effective method of accessing printed and visual news and information published in hundreds of daily, weekly and monthly periodicals.

 DRIS broadcasts 8,760 hours of continuous audio information programming a year, helping to offset the impact of vision loss and the inability to hold or comprehend print.
 DRIS engages local volunteer readers and offers the verbatim readings of more than 100 local and national newspapers and magazines a week.
-Special interest materials include this week's grocery and department store ads, senior citizen issues, hobbies, and literature.
+Special interest materials include this week’s grocery and department store ads, senior citizen issues, hobbies, and literature.
 Rehabilitation programs focus on topics like adjustment, employment, education and legislation.
-DRIS also partners with other community agencies and organizations to produce specialized programs.

 Like many radio reading services, DRIS broadcasts its programming over a private, closed-circuit radio signal (WDET-FM’s 67 kHz sub-channel).
 Specially built radio receivers are loaned free of charge to qualified applicants.